PDTenpas/pdtenpas.github.io/_posts/2019-06-15-metadate-issue-1.md

 [How We Helped Our Reporters Learn to Love Spreadsheets](https://open.nytimes.com/how-we-helped-our-reporters-learn-to-love-spreadsheets-adc43a93b919) \| [NYC Data](https://tinyletter.com/nycdatajobs)

-- Spreadsheets continue to be the gateway drug to data literacy.
+- Spreadsheets continue to be the gateway drug of choice to data literacy.
 TBD on how this works out in the long run as a common struggle among analysts is _untraining_ stakeholder's bad habits from extensive spreadsheet use.

 [Research quality data and research quality databases](https://simplystatistics.org/2019/05/29/research-quality-data-and-research-quality-databases/) \| [O'Reilly Data Newsletter](https://www.oreilly.com/data/newsletter.html)